 Marlowe, the cellar spider who has been living behind my beside cabinet for the last 18 months, disappeared a few weeks ago, but I wasn’t too worried as they’d done that before and then turned up again a few weeks later, fatter and of greater span.

 On Monday, however, Alex found Marlowe’s mortal remains beneath the bathroom radiator.
 Marlowe is no more.

-Purifying fire released [some of] his-or-her elements [particularly the carbon] back to the air whence they came [somewhat indirectly, being a secondary consumer]:
+Purifying fire released their elements back to the air from which they came (somewhat indirectly, being a secondary consumer):